 The morning includes a talk by the Headmaster, student displays and a self-guided walkabout around the campus, followed by lunch and a chance to meet staff.
 Throughout the afternoon, you are welcome to watch sport/activities at your leisure.

 Book an individual visit

 We offer individual school tours during term time and holidays.
 The tour will usually be with a student and a member of the Admissions team and lasts for around two hours.
 If you wish to book a visit please contact us on 01458 444296.

-We are currently offering virtual admissions tours from 20 April.
+We are currently offering virtual admissions tours.
 These will be conducted via Zoom and will include a meeting with the Registrar or one of the Admissions team, a housemaster or housemistress and one of our students.
 Meetings with staff from sport or co-curricular departments can also be arranged.
 During the meetings, the staff will share information regarding the academic curriculum, pastoral care, videos of the school campus and facilities and answer any questions you may have regarding school life.
 If you are interested in booking a tour please complete the Virtual Tour Request Form below.

 After receiving a reference from your child's current school we will contact you to arrange a time for your child to attend for interview and assessment.
 This interview and assessment can be conducted remotely via Skype or Zoom.

 All students joining Millfield have an entrance interview with a senior member of staff.
 This will last around 30 minutes and centre on the academic interests of the candidate, their extra-curricular activities and experiences.

 13+ and 14+ Entry